 - To drive brand awareness & exposure.

-- To increase all social media traffic to website (referrals, direct, and organic searching after seeing an ad).
+- To increase all social media traffic to the website (referrals, direct, and organic searching after seeing an ad).

 - To increase conversions.